mattConn/octopress/source/_posts/2018/2018-05-31-your-name-as-a-number.markdown

 title: "Your Name as a Number in Base-36 (Some Notes On Number Systems)"
 date: 2018-05-31 08:39:58 -0400
 comments: true
+description: Your name (or any word) can be converted to a decimal number for fun and obfuscation.
+image: name-as-number.png
 categories: mathematics
 ---